 Some examples of revenues received directly by districts include tuition and fees for classes and community school activities, gifts and donations, food service sales, and proceeds from the sale or lease of district property.
 Such revenues should be remitted to the county treasurer upon receipt either directly or through the county school superintendent depending on county procedures if the amount is large or an immediate remittance to the county treasurer is necessary to provide cash to make expenditures.
 Alternatively, such revenues received directly by districts may be initially deposited into a miscellaneous receipts clearing bank account for later deposit with the county treasurer.
 Revenues received should be deposited intact with the county treasurer or into a clearing account daily, when significant, or at least weekly.
-Monies deposited into a clearing bank account to deposit food service revenues before remittance to the county treasurer.
+Monies deposited into a clearing bank account must be remitted to the county treasurer at least monthly.
+Districts may also maintain a separate Food Service Fund clearing bank account to deposit food service revenues before remittance to the county treasurer.